NEW Urban Design Guidelines for Low-Rise Infill Housing

 • Support better-designed housing that is sensitive to the existing and planned

-In advance of the information session, residents may view Draft 1 of the guidelines and provide feedback to the project lead.
+In advance of the information session, residents were able to view Draft 1 of the guidelines and provide feedback to the project lead.

 For more information, please contact the project team: low-rise@ottawa.ca / faiblehauteur@ottawa.ca.